6 Tips To Make Your WordPress Website Secure

 WordPress rules about a quarter of the Internet world, and so, it becomes vital to protect your websites from online miscreants.
 No matter how cautious you are (though this is an exception to human nature), there is always some loophole in maintaining one’s security (when you are online, obviously).
 Here we discuss six important ways to effectively secure your websites:

 - Using a quality host:

-A host can be thought of as the street of your website in the internet world.
+A host can be thought of like the street of your website in the internet world.
 It is literally the base of your website, where your website resides.
 And if the security of the host itself is compromised, then the depth of the damage that can be caused to your website is unimaginable.

 A quality host will update its software, services, and tools regularly so that any threat or security breaches can be eliminated, thus avoiding the possible damage.
 Also, web hosts offer security features like DDoS protection and SSL/TLS certificates.
 DreamPress is the most preferred WordPress hosting service.
 One can also search for other host providers that best suit their security needs.

 - Switching your website to HTTPS:

 HTTP (HyperText Transfer Protocol) has become, sort of obsolete now.
 HTTPS (HyperText Transfer Protocol Secure) ensures that your site’s data is encrypted when it is traveling from your side to the node that is trying to access your site’s content.
 Earlier HTTPS was in use only for securing critical details like credit/debit card credentials.
 But now, most of the tech giants have completely shifted to securing their websites with HTTPS.

 For switching to HTTPS, you actually need an SSL/TSL certificate. this certificate talks to your browsers and informs them that your site is properly encrypted and legitimate.
 Once you get the certificate, you need to implement HTTPS on your website.
 Most of the high-quality host providers (like DreamHost) come with the provision of SSL/TSL certificates also.